Compare Amazfit T-Rex 3 vs Garmin Venu 4

 Product 1: Amazfit T-Rex 3

-Comfort is highly wrist-dependent: some reviewers found it surprisingly wearable, while others found it bulky over longer periods.
+Comfort was highly wrist-dependent; some found it surprisingly wearable, while others disliked the bulk or long-term wear.

 Product 2: Garmin Venu 4